-The Employment Reserve layer reserves priority areas within the city for large industrial and business development essential for Oklahoma City’s economic stability and future growth.
-The ER designation provides a competitive advantage for attracting new companies and retaining existing companies that need to expand.
+The Employment layer reserves priority areas within the city for large industrial and business development essential for Oklahoma City’s economic stability and future growth.
+The EM designation provides a competitive advantage for attracting new companies and retaining existing companies that need to expand.

 This designation maintains large acreages (typically 25 acres or above) to maximize clustering for specialization, synergy, transportation efficiency, and knowledge exchange.
-Appropriate uses within ER include those that generate employment, such as manufacturing, office parks, and office/industrial flex space uses as well as industrial uses such as warehousing or distribution.
+Appropriate uses within EM include those that generate employment, such as manufacturing, office parks, and office/industrial flex space uses as well as industrial uses such as warehousing or distribution.
 Multifamily is also appropriate when integrated as part of a holistic development that incorporates the aforementioned uses.

 Land uses such as single-family residential, service-related retail, K-12 schools or other civic uses, unless proven to support the primary activity or use, are not appropriate within this area.